Open-/Closed-loop Active Learning for Data-driven Predictive Control

 \subsection{{Closed-Loop Active Learning} for Contracting ASEs}

 {When the controller is employed, the inputs are determined by \eqref{input} and cannot be designed freely.
 Therefore, an active learning strategy is proposed in this section to learn the contracting ASE by actively selecting closed-loop data samples.
-In addition, the design of dynamical nominal system is also discussed.